-Students must sign up for direct deposit for expedited refunds by completing the form located on the Student Accounts Office website.
+Students may sign up for direct deposit for expedited refunds by completing the direct deposit authorization form located on the Student Accounts Office website.
 Direct deposit refunds are sent electronically to the student's bank account.
 Direct deposit refunds are not available for Parent PLUS loans.

 Refund for Credit Balances

-- Cash payments are sent via direct deposit or check.
+- Cash or Flywire payments are sent via direct deposit or check.